 update your offer regularly

-use an integration if it’s available for your platform
+use integrations if they’re available for your platform